sine2pi/ASR-model/README.md

-### Echo - NLP/ASR model with acoustic variable radii relative position encoding (vRoPE) that maps pitch to token.
-And some other stuff...
+### Echo - NLP/ASR model with acoustic variable radii encoding (vRoPE) that maps pitch to token.
-Research model.

 To highlight the relationship between pitch and rotary embeddings echo implements two complementary pitch-based enhancements: